Culture of Armenia: Literature

-Movses Khorenatsi was a prominent Armenian historian from the period of late antiquity and the author of the History of the Armenians.
+Armenian literature began in 405 A.D. when Mesrop Mashtots created the Armenian alphabet, according to tradition, probably basing it on the Pahlavi and Greek alphabets.
+Movses Khorenatsi (Moses of Khorene) was a prominent Armenian writer of the 5th century and the author of the History of the Armenians.

-Khorenatsi is credited with the earliest known historiographical work on the history of Armenia written in Armenian, but was also a poet, or hymn writer, and a grammarian.
-The History of Armenia was written at the behest of Prince Sahak Bagratuni and has had an enormous impact on Armenian historiography.
-It was used and quoted extensively by later medieval Armenian authors.
-Although other Armenians, such as Agathangelos, had previously written histories on Armenia, Movses' work holds particular significance because it contains unique material on the old oral traditions in Armenia before its conversion to Christianity and, more importantly, traces Armenian history from Movses' day back to its origins.
+Modern writers include the Russian-Armenian author, poet, and philosopher Mikael Nalbandian, who worked to create a new Armenian literary identity in the 19th century.

 Dance

-The Armenian dance heritage has been one of the oldest, richest and most varied in the Near East.
 From the fifth to the third millennia B.C., in the higher regions of Armenia there are rock paintings of scenes of country dancing.
-These dances were probably accompanied by certain kinds of songs or musical instruments.
-In the 5th century Moses of Khorene (Movsés Khorenats'i) himself had heard of how the old descendants of Aram (that is Armenians) make mention of these things (epic tales) in the ballads for the lyre and their songs and dances.

-One of the most energetic Armenian dances is the martial dance Yarkhushta.
-Yarkhushta is believed to have its origins in the early Middle Ages as it is mentioned in the works of Movses Khorenatsi, Faustus of Byzantium, and Grigor Magistros.
-Yarkhushta has traditionally been danced by Armenian soldiers before combat engagements, partly for ritualistic purposes, and partly in order to cast off fear and boost battle spirit.
+The energetic Armenian Yarkhushta is a martial dance mentioned in the medieval works of Movses Khorenatsi, Faustus of Byzantium, and Grigor Magistros.
+It has traditionally been danced by Armenian soldiers before combat engagements, partly for ritualistic purposes, and partly in order to cast off fear and boost battle spirit.

 The dance is performed by men, who face each other in pairs.
 The key element of the dance is a forward movement when participants rapidly approach one another and vigorously clap onto the palms of hands of dancers in the opposite row.

 Architecture

 Classical Armenian architecture is divided into four separate periods.
-The first Armenian churches were built between the 4th and 7th Century, beginning when Armenia converted to Christianity, and ending with the Arab invasion of Armenia.
-The early churches were mostly simple basilicas, but some with side apses.
+The first Armenian churches were built between the 4th and 7th centuries, beginning when the Armenian monarchy converted to Christianity and ending with the Arab invasion of Armenia.
+The early churches were mostly simple basilicas, some with side apses.
 By the 5th century the typical cupola cone in the center had become widely used.
-By the 7th century, centrally-planned churches had been built and a more complicated niched buttress and radiating Hrip'simé style had formed.
-By the time of the Arab invasion, most of what we now know as classical Armenian architecture had formed.
+By the 7th century, centrally-planned churches were built with a more complicated niched buttress and radiating Hripsime style.
+By the time of the Arab invasion most of classical Armenian architecture had formed.